-Micros Simphony 1.x Self-Hosted Interface
+Micros Simphony (First Edition) Self-Hosted Interface

 Yellow Dog Inventory synchronizes data with Micros Simphony.
 This document outlines requirements necessary to ensure a clean sync.

 Once each hour, Yellow Dog Inventory will push all new item definitions into Micros Simphony as well as pull all sales and returns.
 Various other codes are also pulled from Micros.

 The following business information is necessary in order to fully configure Yellow Dog Inventory to interface with Micros:

 Please let us know if there will be data changes (number ranges, revenue centers, major or family groups, etc.), or if it will be a straight upgrade.
 Straight upgrades are easier for Yellow Dog because we can convert all existing 9700 setups directly to Simphony setups.